manishdutta-iml/edx-documentation/en_us/install_operations/source/configuration/enable_public_course.rst

    the other course content, will be visible to everyone.

-   If you change this to ``"public"``, then all of your course content, including the course outline, will be visible to anyone.
+   If you change this to ``"public"``, then all of your course content, including the course outline, will be visible to everyone.

 =================================
 Set Course About Page Visibility